-This proprietary study uses four economic measures to define economic impact: full-time equivalent jobs, resident household income, and local and state government revenues.
+This proprietary study uses four economic measures to define economic impact: full-time equivalent jobs, resident household income, and revenues generated for local and state government sources.

 (1) Full-Time Equivalent (FTE) Jobs describes the total amount of labor employed.
 Economists measure FTE jobs, not the total number of employees, because it is a more accurate measure that accounts for part-time employment.